410pfeliciano/stsp/README.md

 ```[Tpre, Tpost] = LIFoutput(T,20,50,true_params,1);```

-a sample of estimated parameters for a facilitating neuron with only few hundreds of spikes and T=50
+a sample of estimated parameters for a facilitating neuron with only few hundreds of spikes and T=50 sec

 ![Marginals](https://raw.githubusercontent.com/abedghanbari2/stsp/master/facilitation_screenshot.png)